OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-hbase-build-java-maven-linux.md

             [String]$clusterName
         )
         $hdi = Get-AzureRmHDInsightCluster -ClusterName $clusterName
-        # Does hello cluster exist?
+        # Does the cluster exist?
         if (!$hdi)
         {
             throw "HDInsight cluster '$clusterName' does not exist."